 - Internships — We did an analysis of students who had full-time job offers and looked back at how many of them had internships.
 We found that having a summer internship at a big company gives a considerable boost to your resume even if you didn’t get an offer from that company.
 Try as hard as you can to find an internship at a good company and you will improve your chances for a full-time job by at least 4x.

 - Projects — There are interesting things you can do on your own without much supervision.
 You can take help from your friends and build something interesting and cool over time.
 Don’t be shy and put your project out there for feedback.
 It usually helps you improve it considerably and can be a distinguishing factor during a job interview.
 Employers are always looking for people with passion who have done interesting things.
 Projects are a good way to highlight that you like to work on problems that are not a part of your daily workload.

 - Practice — All of the above will mean nothing if you don’t practice for your interview.
 It is really important and people systematically underestimate the importance of practice for interviews.
 There is always tons of free material out there that you can use for practicing and improving your interview skills.
 Try to understand the problems and their solutions rather than memorizing answers by heart.
 All interview problems can be solved by understanding the fundamentals.
 So make sure you understand the basic principles when practicing these interview problems.

 If you do these things, you are guaranteed to find a job and possibly have multiple full-time job offer months before you graduate.
 Graduating knowing that you already have a job offer makes it a lot more fun and rewarding.
 Good luck!

 Stilt provides loans to international students and working professionals in the U.S. (F-1, OPT, H-1B, O-1, L-1, TN visa holders) at rates lower than any other lender.
-Learn more about us onor visit us at .
+Visit us at.
 If you have any questions, feel free to send us an email at .